 Apart from the solely owned assets described above, the deceased may have had unlimited jointly owned assets (e.g. a house or bank account), and the estate will still fall into the category of a small estate.

 Where the executor or administrator of a small estate lives in the Melbourne metropolitan area, the staff of the Small Estates Office will arrange for a grant of representation.

 Where the executor or administrator lives more than 32 km from the Melbourne GPO, the clerk of the nearest Magistrates’ Court will prepare the necessary documents.
 There is a fee of $461 to file an application through the Small Estates Office with the assistance of a small estates officer.

-Wages, money, or assets of or due to the deceased may be paid directly to the deceased’s executors, immediate family, or person entitled to the estate without probate, provided that the deceased’s asset does not exceed $25,000 (see s 31A–31D A&P Act).
+Wages, money, or assets of or due to the deceased may be paid directly to the deceased’s executors, immediate family, or person entitled to the estate without probate, provided that the amount due to the deceased does not exceed $25,000 as indexed each 1 July under section 31B of the A&P Act (see s 31A–31D A&P Act).

 The husband or wife dies and the sole beneficiary is the surviving spouse.

 The assets are a jointly owned matrimonial house valued at $250,000, a joint bank account with a credit balance of $8,000 and a bank account in the deceased’s name only with a credit balance of $40,000.

 A grant of probate will only be required to release the solely owned funds (i.e. the $40,000 bank account in the deceased spouse’s sole name).

 The Small Estates Branch will hand the grant of probate to the executor, who will then have to complete the administration of the estate by themself.